samthor/dhost/README.md

 ⚠️ This is just for development.
 Don't use it in any sort of production.

+# Magic

+The goal of this server is not to surprise you, and to avoid magic where possible.
+Its behvaior will never intentionally match any particular hosting platform's semantics.

+Here are the exceptions:

+* We serve `index.html` if found, or generate a simple directory listing otherwise
+* Symlinks generate a 302 to their target file if it's within the root (serve contents instead via flag)
+* No data is served for other status codes (i.e., your browser will render its own 404 page)

 # Running

 Run `devserver -h` for flags.